Skip to main content

 Biography

-Professor Melanie Amna Abas is a psychiatric epidemiologist and Professor of Global Mental Health at the Institute of Psychiatry, Psychology and Neuroscience, King’s College London and Consultant Psychiatrist at the South London and Maudsley NHS trust.
+Melanie Abas is Professor of Global Mental Health at the Institute of Psychiatry, Psychology & Neuroscience at King’s College London and Consultant Psychiatrist, South London and Maudsley NHS Foundation Trust.
+She was appointed Director of the King’s Global Health Institute in 2023.

-Melanie completed her medical training at the University of Birmingham before receiving her MSc in Epidemiology at the London School of Hygiene and Tropical Medicine and her doctorate from the University of Auckland.
-She is a member of the UK Royal College of Physicians and the UK Royal College of Psychiatrists.
+Melanie completed her medical training at the University of Birmingham before receiving her MSc in Epidemiology from the London School of Hygiene and Tropical Medicine and her doctorate from the University of Auckland.

 Research interests